CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

+## Next release

+### 🐞 Bug fix

+- Changed CSS of statement preview to match the codingame IDE

 ## 3.10.1

 ### 🐞 Bug fix